jettblu/othello-rl/README.md

 # Othello RL

-Play Othello against a human or against a bot trained with reinforcement learning.
+Play Othello against a human or reinforcment learning agent.
+The frontend is written with NextJs and the webserver/agent is written in Rust.